jpabonr/udacity-website-optimization/README.md

    the last scroll position is stored and the function is managed by rAF.
 This known design pattern for handling animations triggered by scroll events was sourced from https://developer.mozilla.org/en-US/docs/Web/Events/scroll.

-2. Replaced getElementById with getElementsByClassName to fetch DOM elements faster.
+2. Replaced querySelectorAll with getElementsByClassName to fetch DOM elements faster.

 3. Limited the number of pizza images being animated to those visible on screen (from 200 to 30).